uhlenbrock/MU-IMS-422-522/progress.md

 - [x] do everything Unauthenticated Users can do except "log in"
 - [x] log out
-- [ ] view their past orders with links to display each order
+- [x] view their past orders with links to display each order
-- [ ] on that order display page there are:
+- [x] on that order display page there are:
-  - [ ] items with line-item subtotals
+  - [x] items with line-item subtotals
-  - [ ] links to each item description page
+  - [x] links to each item description page
-  - [ ] the current status of the order
+  - [x] the current status of the order
-  - [ ] order total price
+  - [x] order total price
-  - [ ] date/time order was submitted
+  - [x] date/time order was submitted
+  - [x] date/time order is ready for pickup
   - [ ] if any item is retired from the menu:
      - [ ] they can still access the item page
      - [ ] they cannot add it to a new cart